linxinshi/EntityRetrievalPAS/README.md

-# EntityRetrievalPAS
-Entity Retrieval in the Knowledge Graph with Hierarchical Entity Type and Content
+# Entity Retrieval in the Knowledge Graph with Hierarchical Entity Type and Content

+This repository contains resources developed within the following paper:

+    Xinshi Lin, Wai Lam and Kwun Ping Lai.
+“Entity Retrieval in the Knowledge Graph with Hierarchical Entity Type and Content”, ICTIR 2018